 "International Economics" by Robert Feenstra and Alan Taylor, 5th edition.
 The textbook is available to rent or purchase at the publisher's website, in the UNC student stores, and in university library reserves (Davis).
 Previous editions of the textbook are close substitutes.

 Class Workload Expectations

-This course is a 3- credit hour class; therefore, the expected workload is up to 10 hours per week including the class time.
+This course is a 3-credit hour class.
+It is content-heavy and quite demanding; therefore, the expected workload is around 3 hours outside the classroom for every hour of the class time.